 There are several points you need to consider when calculating the amount of cover you need:

-If you have children it’s worth thinking about the support they will need in the coming years, including childcare costs, school fees and university.
+Your family’s future If you have children it is worth thinking about the support they will need in the coming years, including childcare costs, school fees and university.
 Even if your children are very young you should think ahead to their financial needs for the duration of the policy — bear in mind that the end of the policy could be many years in the future.
 You might be thinking about childcare costs now, but if you take out a long policy your children might need support for their student life.

 Once you’ve decided how much cover you need, you also need to decide how long you want your policy to last.
 Some people choose to just cover their mortgage payments if they die, so they choose the same term as their mortgage.
 Alternatively you may want to think about when your family is likely to be financially independent, for example when your children reach adulthood.